cgu-swebe-2019/rebelbogota.github.io/SessionA.md

 Hernan Bejarano | How Do Endowment Shocks Affect Trust and Trustworthiness?
 Daniel Lee | Towards an Understanding of the Demand for Low Probability Insurance

 ### **A-7.
-Choice Process I**
+Choice Process - Cognition**

 Presenter     | Talk Title
 --------------|------------
-Irene Maria Buso | Choice Process Under Uncertainty: An Eye-Tracking Analysis Aleksandr Alekseev | Success Decomposition: Using Response Times to Measure Ability and Motivation Ian Krajbich | The Neural Computation and Comparison of Value in Simple Choice
+Michelle Segovia | The Effect of Food Anticipation on Cognitive Ability in the Presence of Hunger Roman Sheremeta | Testing the Dual Process Model: The Effects of Different Cognitive Manipulations on Economic Decision Making
+Ian Krajbich |	Modeling Biases in Decision Making

 [Back to Sessions Overview](README.md)